BigQuery

 Out of Memory Errors:

-1. Create a new service account and only grant BigQuery Job User permission
+1. Create a new service account with the BigQuery Job User permission

-3. Then add the service account email to the dataset with BigQuery Data Viewer permission:
+3. Add the service account email to the dataset with the BigQuery Data Viewer permission:

 4. Repeat this for any other datasets you want this service account to have access to.

-5. Then add the service account key to Count and you'll only access the tables for the datasets you've specifically chosen.
+5. Add the service account key to Count and you'll only access the tables for the datasets you've specifically chosen.

 If you are having trouble connecting, reach out to us to schedule a support session